 - Vitamin A helps with eyesight.

 Escarole is closely related to endive and is from the same family.
-That taste is slightly less bitter though.
+The taste is slightly less bitter though.
 (To learn more about the difference between the two, see Endive vs. Escarole)

 Benefits of Escarole